MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 ![Unity usage of WebSlate](../../media/webview-developer-guide/image004.png)

-- To size image URL to the size of the WebSlate wrap the URL in HTML.
-Load this HTML into the WebSlate using Visual Scripting WebSlate LoadHTML api.
-Add the constructed HTML to HTMLContent property.
+- To size the image URL to the size of the WebSlate, wrap the URL in HTML.
+Load this HTML into the WebSlate using the Visual Scripting WebSlate LoadHTML API.
+Add the constructed HTML to the HTMLContent property.

   Sample HTML with the image URL and Visual scripting graph using the LoadHTML API: